TheSoki/bachelor_thesis/docs/README.md

-# OSU_Bachelor_Thesis - Docs
+# Bachelor Thesis - Docs

-Docs part of the OSU Bachelor's Thesis "Digitization of school timetables for teaching rooms" (2023/24)
+Docs part of the bachelor thesis "Digitization of school timetables for teaching rooms" at University of Ostrava